 - Nastia

 The An-26 is an Antonov-designed twin-turboprop tactical transport built around a rear cargo door and pressure ramp for rapid loading, parachute drops, and military cargo movement.
-Antonov records Kyiv production from 1969 to 1986, while conflict evidence places the type in Ukrainian, Syrian, and Russian transport-aircraft operations and losses.
+Antonov records Kyiv production from 1969 to 1986, while conflict evidence places the type in Ukrainian, Syrian, Russian, Sudanese, and Libyan transport, resupply, improvised-bomber, and aircraft-loss contexts.

 Role in Conflicts